Bomb suspect Cesar Sayoc has long record, including bomb threat

 A Twitter account that appears to belong to Sayoc includes repeated attacks on billionaire George Soros and praise for President Donald Trump and other Republicans, the Associated Press reported.

 The tweets accuse Soros of paying off a victim from the Parkland mass shooting and accusing Florida gubernatorial candidate Andrew Gillum, a Democrat, of being a Soros puppet.
-The account also praises Trump and other Republicans.
-The account includes anti-Gillum memes, with one including the caption "$500,000 SOROS PUPPET."
-The Oct.
-24 posting includes a photo of Soros doctored to look like he's holding a puppet meant to resemble Gillum.
+The account also praises Trump and other Republicans and includes anti-Gillum memes, with one including the caption "$500,000 SOROS PUPPET."

+The account includes messages tagging the figures who were sent suspicious packages, including Eric Holder and Maxine Waters, writing a version of "See you soon."

 Law enforcement officers were seen on television Friday examining a white van, its windows covered with an assortment of stickers, in the city of Plantation in the Miami area.
 Authorities covered the vehicle with a blue tarp and took it away on the back of a flatbed truck.